 It is highly recommended that you apply for a course at least 6-8 weeks before the start date to guarantee there will be space available.
 After that date you may be placed on a waitlist.
 Courses with low enrollment may be cancelled up to 4 weeks before start date if sufficient enrollments are not met.
 If you are able to access the online application form, then registration for that particular course is still open.

-- Out-of-the-box thinking that fosters a holistic approach and creative solutions
+- Rigorous thinking that fosters a holistic approach and creative solutions

 - Combination of systems architecting principles with modeling language

-- Hands-on collaborative experience via a small-scale team project of the team's choice,
+- Hands-on collaborative experience via a small-scale team projects

-- Synthesize and analyze existing architecting approaches to enhancing creativity while reducing ambiguity and complexity.
+- Synthesize and analyze existing architecting approaches to reduce ambiguity and complexity

 - Learn the OPCAT tool for modeling OPM, and leave with a project model